A7med7x7/ReproGen/README.md

 ---
 #### Using MLflow
-If you have a configuration dictionary set for you experiment (e.g parameters like the `learning-rate`, `random-seed`... )you can use:
+If you have a configuration dictionary for you experiment (e.g parameters like the `learning-rate`, `random-seed`... )you can use:
 ```python
 mlflow.log_params(config) # where config is your parameters dictionary
 ```

-when logging multiple metrics, you add specifiy:
+when logging multiple metrics, you can specifiy metrics you are interested in logging:
 ```python
 mlflow.log_metrics({
     "epoch_time": epoch_time,